Isaiah 12 – Words from a Worshipper

 d.
 I will trust and not be afraid: This is a confident statement reflecting the will of the worshipper.
 He is deciding to trust and not be afraid.
 There are feelings of trust, but that is different than the decision to trust.
 We can say to our will, “I will trust and not be afraid.”

 i.
 “Hearken, O unbeliever, you have said, ‘I cannot believe,’ but it would be more honest if you had said, ‘I will not believe.’
 The mischief lies there.
 Your unbelief is your fault, not your misfortune.
 It is a disease, but it is also a crime: it is a terrible source of misery to you, but it is justly so, for it is an atrocious offense against the God of truth.
 (Spurgeon)

 ii.
 “The talk about trying to believe is a mere pretence.
 But whether pretence or no, let me remind you that there is no text in the Bible which says, ‘Try and believe,’ but it says ‘Believe in the Lord Jesus Christ.’
 He is the Son of God, he has proved it by his miracles, he died to save sinners, therefore trust him; he deserves implicit trust and child-like confidence.
 Will you refuse him these?
 Then you have maligned his character and given him the lie.”
 (Spurgeon)

 e.
-For YAH, the LORD, is my strength and my song: The LORD is not only the worshipper’s salvation, He is also his strength and song.
-Some find it easier to consider the LORD their salvation in a distant “bye-and-bye” sense than to take Him today as their strength and song.
+For Yah, the Lord, is my strength and song: The Lord is not only the worshipper’s salvation, He is also his strength and song.
+Some find it easier to consider the Lord their salvation in a distant “bye-and-bye” sense than to take Him today as their strength and song.

 iii.
 “The word Yah read here is probably a mistake; and arose originally from the custom of the Jewish scribes, who, when they found a line too short for the word, wrote as many letters as filled it, and then began the next line with the whole word.”
 (Clarke)